tenJirka/reGenda/README.md

 Config file destination should be  `/opt/etc/reGenda/config.yml`.
 Default location of example config file is `/opt/etc/reGenda/config.yml.example`.

-If you are installing from package, post install script will create config file for you if not exists yet, but you have to fill informations about your servers and your users.
+If you are installing from package, post install script will create config file for you if not exists yet, but you have to fill information about your servers and your users.

 You can do this by this command: